A stomach virus is also known as viral gastroenteritis.

 - Suck on ice chips or take small sips of water.
-People should drink plenty of liquids to not get dehydrated.
-Avoid juice or other beverages which can make diarrhea worse.
+People should drink plenty of liquids to prevent dehydration.
+Avoid juices or other beverages that can make diarrhea worse.

-- Ease back into eating.
-Start with bland easy-to-digest food such as soda crackers, toast, and rice.
-Stop eating if nausea returns.
+- Ease yourself back into eating.
+Start with bland, easy-to-digest foods, such as soda crackers, toast, and rice.
+Stop eating if a feeling of nausea returns.

 - Avoid certain substances until feeling better.
 These include dairy, caffeine, alcohol, sugar, and fatty or highly seasoned foods.

-People should be cautious of over-the-counter medications as some can make the infection worse.
-Even anti-diarrhea medications can make the situation worse if the cause of the infection is certain bacteria.
+People should be cautious of over-the-counter (OTC) medications, as some can worsen the infection.
+Even anti-diarrhea medications can make the situation worse if certain bacteria are the causing.

-The stomach virus typically goes away within 24 to 28 hours, but home care is vital to a speedy recovery.
+A stomach will typically resolve without treatment in 24 to 28 hours.
+However, home care is vital to a speedy recovery.

 People should see a doctor if they have a stomach virus and have any of the following symptoms: